phma/wring-twistree/README.md

 Both algorithms are keyed.
 The key is turned into 96 16-bit words, which are then used to make three S-boxes.
 The key can be any byte string, including the empty string.

+# Features
+A round consists of four operations:

+1. The `mix3Parts` operation splits the message or block in three equal parts and mixes them nonlinearly.
+This provides both diffusion and nonlinearity.
+The number of rounds in Wring increases logarithmically with message size so that diffusion spreads to the entire message.
+2. The three key-dependent 8×8 S-boxes provide confusion and resist linear cryptanalysis.
+3. Rotating by the population count thwarts integral and differential cryptanalysis by moving the difference around to a different part of the message.
+4. Wring's round constant, which is dependent on the byte position as well as the round number, is added to every byte to prevent slide attacks and ensure that an all-zero message doesn't stay that way.
+4. Twistree runs a CRC backwards to make the four bytes about to be dropped affect all the other bytes.

 # Rust
 To run the program, type `cargo run`.
 The first time you run it, Cargo may download a quarter-gigabyte of data, which is the index to all crates.